IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 The Date Range picker supports different display and input formats.

-The format of the value can be one of the listed Angular [DatePipe](https://angular.io/api/common/DatePipe) formats, which allows it to support predefined format options, such as `shortDate` and `longDate`.
+The format of the value can be one of the listed Angular [DatePipe](https://angular.io/api/common/DatePipe) formats.
+This allows it to support predefined format options, such as `shortDate` and `longDate`.

 The `inputFormat` property accepts a constructed format string using characters supported by the DatePipe, e.g. `MM/dd/yyyy`, but doesn't support predefined format options, such as `shortDate` and `longDate`.
-If the `inputFormat` property is not specified defined then the [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used when building the input format.
+If the `inputFormat` property is not specified then the [Angular locale ID](https://angular.io/api/core/LOCALE_ID) token is used when building the input format.

 ```html
 <igx-date-range-picker [(ngModel)]="range" required inputFormat="dd/MM/yyyy" displayFormat="dd/MM/yy">